Stonehenge Riverside Project: 2007 excavations

 In late summer of 2007, four weeks of fieldwork was carried out by several hundred students and volunteers.
 Excavations were carried out at the western end of the Cursus; around the southern, western and eastern gates of Durrington Walls; at the site of Cunnington's digs immediately south of Woodhenge; and around another nearby fallen sarsen stone, known locally as the Cuckoo Stone.
 Geophysical surveys were also carried out across much of the surrounding area and around Stonehenge Bowl.
 Residencies for six artists and two graduate art student placements were arranged by Artists in Archaeology to record the processes of uncovering and interpreting this location.

 2008 excavations

 In the late summer of 2008, a further four weeks of excavations were carried out.
 The year's excavation focused largely upon the Avenue, largely re-excavating work by Richard Atkinson.
 More work was carried out upon the eastern end of the Stonehenge Cursus, Long Barrow 42 at the eastern terminal of the Cursus, the field to the west of Stonehenge, and a re-excavation of one of the Aubrey Holes within the Stonehenge bowl.
-The excavation was covered by Time Team but was also covered by Nova and National Geographic.
+The excavation was covered by Time Team and by Nova and National Geographic.
 Residencies for six visual artists were arranged by Artists in Archaeology, to explore connections between archaeological processes and artistic practices.

 In 2008, and again in 2009, the team excavated the remains of a henge beside the river, about 1 mi south-east of Stonehenge.
 The discovery attracted media coverage and the name "Bluehenge" or "Bluestonehenge".